ruggeri/tech-notes/todos/books.md

       techniques.
     * At work.
     * *Very low priority*.
+* Computer Systems: A Programmer's Perspective
+    * Don't own this anymore.
+Really enjoyed back in college.
 * C++: Concurrency in Action
     * Did skim.
 I think I actually know all the stuff in this.
 Has some good C++ implementation stuff about concurrent